 - Kill any remaining algae and mould using an antimicrobial APC.

-- Apply a dressing or sealant to the affected area to prevent re-growth.
+- Apply a sealant to the affected area to prevent re-growth.

 Here’s a video on the Auto Care YouTube channel where I tackle an algae and mould covered Clio.

 What You’ll Need

 You’ll need some equipment and products to remove the algae and mould safely.

 - Strong all-purpose cleaner suitable for use on a car’s exterior